Barry Weitzenberg

-Charles Barry Weitzenberg (born September 30, 1946, in Palo Alto, California) is a former water polo player from the United States, who was a member of the American Men's Team that won the bronze medal at the 1972 Summer Olympics in Munich, West Germany.
-In 1984, he was inducted into the USA Water Polo Hall of Fame.
+Charles Barry Weitzenberg (born September 30, 1946, in Palo Alto, California) is a former water polo player from the United States, who competed for the University of California at Berkeley, and was a member of the U.S. Olympic men's Water Polo team that won the bronze medal at the 1972 Summer Olympics in Munich, West Germany.
+After graduating as an Industrial Engineer from Berkeley in 1969, and receiving an MBA from Santa Clara University, Weitzenberg worked with California technology companies, eventually serving as President of SOLA optical in 2000.